frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 __Purpose__
 It computes the (weighted) graph of k-Neighbors for points in X.

-For example,
+For example, when mode = 'connectivity'

-    # Here 'mode = connectivty' by default
+    # Here 'mode = connectivity' by default
     graph = knn.kneighbors_graph(samples)
     print('kneighbors graph')
     print(graph)